List of Cobra (G.I. Joe) characters: Lobotomaxx

 Lobotomaxx is an alien explorer and bounty hunter of the Lunartix Empire who is allied with Cobra.
+He sports bulging eyeballs, an exposed brain, a bounty hunter battle suit, and a powerful tail.
+Lobotomaxx comes from the planet Zog.

 Lt.
 Clay Moore

 Lt.
-Clayton W. Moore was a former street gang member who joined up with the Cobra Organization where his leadership enabled him to become a garrison officer at Cobra Headquarters.
+Clayton W. Moore is a former street gang member who joined Cobra; his leadership enabled him to become a garrison officer at Cobra Headquarters.
 He even managed to prove himself to Cobra Commander when he managed to ferret out a "traitor" in their ranks.
 Cobra Commander rewarded Lt.
 Clay Moore with the command of the elite Cobra Shock Viper corps.

 Machete

 Machete is a member of the Dreadnoks who first appears in the G.I.
 Joe: Sigma 6 series.
-He carries a shotgun, and drives the Dreadnok Cycle with Buzzer as his gunner.
+He carries a shotgun and drives the Dreadnok Cycle with Buzzer as his gunner.

 Metal-Head

 Metal-Head is an anti-tank specialist and member of the Iron Grenadiers.

 Mistress Armada

 Mistress Armada is the real name of Lilian Osborne, a former member of the British Army who sided with the Iron Grenadiers upon befriending Alexander McCullen in the Devil's Due Publishing continuity.
 First appearance in Image Comics G.I.
 Joe #1 (September 2001).